-TOP 3 BATHROOM REMODELING PROJECTS FOR THE ULTIMATE RETURN ON INVESTMENT
+TOP 3 BATHROOM RENOVATIONS FOR THE BEST RETURN ON INVESTMENT

-It’s a well-established fact that improvements to the bathroom are one of the best things you can do to increase the value of your home.
-The average return on bathroom renovation averages about 70%.
-And you don’t need a full renovation to get the benefits of a good investment.
+It is well-established that improvements to the bathroom are one of the best ways to increase the value of your home.
+The average return on bathroom renovation averages around 70%.
+And a full renovation is not necessary to receive the benefits.

-Whether you’re getting ready to sell your home or are making improvements for the future, bathroom remodeling is a great investment.
+Whether you are preparing to put your home on the market or making improvements for your and your family, bathroom remodeling is a wise investment.
 Here are three of the most profitable projects to increase the value of your home.

-Redesigning the backsplash can be as simple or complex as your budget allows and it can redefine the room to give you that new look you’re going for.
-Select classic and versatile tile that can fit several styles and look good no matter what trends come and go.
+Redesigning the backsplash can be as simple or complex as your budget allows and it can redefine the room to give you the new look you seek.

-Likewise, select floor tile that fits the space and doesn’t date the room.
-Standard 12 x 12 or 12 x 24-inch size tile on the floor looks great in any era and come in many neutral styles.
+Select floor tile that fits the space and does not date the room.
+Standard 12" x 12" or 12" x 24" tile on the floor looks great in any era and come in many neutral styles.

-A section of lower countertop is not only wheelchair accessible, but can make a perfect vanity.
+An open section under the countertop is not only wheelchair accessible, it makes a perfect vanity.